Manufacturing Training System: how to transform training

 3. Cultural

-• Development of a continuous improvement mindset.
+• Development of a continuous improvement-oriented mindset.

-• Increased talent retention.
+• More talent retention.

-The Manufacturing Training System Transforms training from a necessary cost to a strategic investment For business growth.
+The Manufacturing Training System transforms training from a necessary cost to a strategic investment for business growth.

 The fundamental contribution of a new approach to training in Lean mode

-In an increasingly competitive and ever-changing scenario such as the manufacturing sector, It is no longer sufficient to rely on traditional training.
+In an increasingly competitive and ever-changing scenario such as the manufacturing sector, it is no longer sufficient to rely on traditional training.

 A structured, dynamic and continuous improvement-oriented approach is needed.

-• Align operational competencies to strategic goals.
+• Align operational competencies to strategic objectives.

 • Increase productivity and quality.

-• Building A safe, efficient and motivating work environment.
+• Builda safe, efficient and motivating work environment.

-Through its three levels-Reactive, Preventive and Proactive-the MTS allows the issue of training to be approached no longer as a problem, but as an opportunity for growth for the entire organization.
+Through its three levels - Reactive, Preventive and Proactive - the MTS allows the issue of training to be approached no longer as a problem, but as an opportunity for growth for the entire organization.